 Here, to obtain excellent quality, agronomists limit grape production to 65 quintals per hectare, yielding, at maximum, 45 hectoliters of wine.Therefore, Wildbacher is rare not only because of its very limited diffusion, but also, and especially, because of its high costs: grape bunches are small and very compact, composed of tiny round blue-black berries, containing more seeds than pulp.

 A wine that only pays back in terms of quality, never quantity.
 A wine produced out of passion.

 The grapes are harvested by hand in late autumn, a ritual that is repeated with the same meticulous care year after year.

 It is a time when enthusiasm and apprehension are mixed together, when the desire to carry on the work in the vineyard meets the curiosity to discover the aromas and flavors of that vintage.

 Wildbacher is not a wine to drink young.
 It needs time and wood to bring out its strengths.

 TIME: At least three years must pass from the harvest.

 WOOD: This noble wine needs to be aged in oak.
-Special 550-litre oak barrels were produced to prevent disturbing the harmony and complex texture of its aromas.
+Special 550-liter oak barrels were created to avoid disrupting the harmony and the complex tapestry of its aromas.

-After another 12 months of aging in the bottle, Wildbacher is finally ready to leave the winery and offer its aromas and flavours to those who wish to embrace this exclusive red wine from the Col Sandago vineyards.
+Only after 12 months of refinement in the bottle, Wildbacher is finally able to leave the winery to offer itself, with its aromas and flavors, to all those who want to embrace this exclusive red wine from the Col Sandago vineyards.